martelli7/Lab4_PET/Geant4SimA/README.md

-# Lab4_PET
+# Simulation A
-## How to compile the Geant4 Simulation
+## How to compile the Geant4 Simulation A
-1. Create a build folder inside Geant4Sim folder:
+1. Create a build folder inside Geant4SimA folder:
    ```
    cd Geant4Sim
    mkdir build